dvsun/Tick-tack-toe/README.md

 Features:

-3x3 playground.
+3x3 playground.<br />

-You can choose which position you want to put your piece.
+You can choose which position you want to put your piece.<br />
 The computer put its piece randomly.
 The game returns the actual disposition of the playboard When there's 3 pieces of the same player in a row, the game declares the winner.